pwamsley2015/ScoutListGenerator/README.md

  	     `javac *.java`

- 	     Note: The reason we recompile these files, rather than just using the ones in `/bin/` is to avoid a `MainClassNotFoundException` causes by the eclipse compiler working differently than javac.
+ 	     Note: The reason we recompile these files, rather than just using the ones in `/bin/` is to avoid a `MainClassNotFoundException` caused by the eclipse compiler working differently than javac.
- 	- Run java with the follow paramaters:
+ 	- Run java with the following paramaters:

  	`java ListGenerator filePathToSchedule numberOfScouts`